-Residential - Residential demand is very seasonal and highest in the northeastern United States, where 21% of households use heating oil for space heating and they represent about 81% of the U.S. households that use heating oil for space heating.
+Residential - Residential demand is very seasonal and highest in the northeastern United States, where 19% of households use heating oil for space heating.
+The northeastern United States represents about 86% of the U.S. households that use heating oil for space heating.

 Commercial - Commercial customers from agriculture, construction, commercial heating and manufacturing use heating oil and motor fuels, including diesel and various grades of gasoline for farming, fleets and other enterprises.
-This market is sensitive to overall economic conditions, can depend on weather conditions and has some growth opportunities in non-weather related businesses.
+Commercial customers' fuel requirements are sensitive to overall economic conditions and can depend on weather conditions.
+There are also some growth opportunities in connection with non-weather related businesses.